 An experienced general manager, with extensive experience in sales, marketing, supply chain and logistics.

-Professionally qualified with a MBA, a member of the Institute of Directors and has attained accreditation as a Chartered Director, focussing on areas of strategy and corporate governance.
+Professionally qualified with a MBA, he is a Fellow of the Institute of Directors and has attained accreditation as a Chartered Director, focussing on areas of strategy and corporate governance.
+He recently was awarded the Grocer Cup by the IGD recognising the individual who has contributed most to the industry over the past year by showing exceptional leadership in inspiring his or her company to achieve results.

 BSc Biochemistry University of London 1992